tmfarrell/tmfarrell.github.io/about.md

 My interests lie at the intersection of engineering, biomedicine and computation.
-Though my latest work is mostly computational, I'm equally interested in wetwork (having recognized that software is easy, hardware hard).
-Mainly I want to make biostuff that is useful and works.
+Though my latest work is mostly computational, I'm equally interested in wetwork (and have experience there).
+Mainly, I want to make biostuff (not specific to any one level of the biological hiearchy) that is useful and works.

 I use this to write meaningfully about things I read/ think.